A guide to the international regulations on the transportation of dangerous goods by air, sea, road, rail or inland waterway.

 The Maritime and Coastguard Agency is the agency responsible for matters related to compliance for goods moving by sea.

-The HSE, the Office of Rail Regulation, the Office for Nuclear Regulation and the Department for Transport are the enforcement authorities in respect of compliance with the Carriage of Dangerous Goods and use of Transportable Pressure Equipment Regulations 2009 (as amended) covering rail transport in Great Britain.
+The HSE, the Office of Rail Regulation, the Office for Nuclear Regulation and DfT are the enforcement authorities in respect of compliance with the Carriage of Dangerous Goods and use of Transportable Pressure Equipment Regulations 2009 (as amended) covering rail transport in Great Britain.

 Radiation screening at ports and airports